Richard Sano – yondan

 Sano sensei was born and raised in Aichi, Japan.
 He has more than 40-years experience in the martial arts, beginning his Aikido training in 1994.
 He additionally holds the rank of 5th degree black belt in karate.
 Sano sensei enjoys skiing, golfing, hiking, and woodworking in addition, to his continued study of aikido.

 Curtis is one of the original student members of Salt Lake Aikikai.
-He has trained Aikido for more than 20 years and was awarded nidan from Yamane Shihan of Sakura Aikikai in 2011.
+He has trained Aikido for more than 20 years.
+Curtis was awarded sandan from Yoshida sensei of Renshinkan dojo and nidan from Yamane shihan of Sakura Aikikai in 2011.
 On the occasions Curtis is away from the dojo, he can be found road tripping to northern California, where he torments his nieces and nephews.

 Jon began training in Aikido in 2000.
 Before coming to Salt Lake Aikikai, he trained at Kansha Aikido, Utah Valley Aikido, and Utah Aikikai.
-He was awarded nidan rank in Japan in 2014.
+He was awarded sandan rank by Yoshida sensei of Renshinkan dojo, and nidan rank by Yamane shihan.
 Jon is frequently found at Salt Lake Comic Con serving on or mediating panels related to popular culture, whether Star Wars or Star Trek is better, and generally stirring up trouble.
 Occasionally with tribbles.

 Mark Hess – nidan